© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Carn Pen-Rhiw-Ddu is a scheduled monument protected by Cadw under reference CM172.
 View the official record →

-Carn Pen-Rhiw-Ddu is a round cairn located in Carmarthenshire, Wales, and represents a form of funerary monument characteristic of the Neolithic and Bronze Age periods.
+Carn Pen-Rhiw-Ddu is a round cairn located in Carmarthenshire, Wales, dating to the Neolithic or Bronze Age period.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM172.

 Carn Pen-Rhiw-Ddu dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Carn Pen-Rhiw-Ddu is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM172.